March 20, 2019

 How Gamification Works

 So how does gamification work?
 Simply put, it uses contests, rewards, leader boards, badges and more to teach employees important content and best practices.
-It’s amusing and engaging—and if it sounds like too much fun for a serious business, consider the bottom-line effect it can have on customer interaction and experience.
+It’s amusing and engaging—and if it sounds like too much fun for a serious business, consider the bottom-line effect it can have on interaction and digital customer experience.

-In fact, gamification ranks as one of the most significant trends to bolster employee performance and satisfaction in decades—and if you’re not in tune to it, your competitors are.
+In fact, gamification ranks as one of the most significant trends to bolster employee performance and satisfaction in decades—and if you’re not in tune with it, your competitors are.
 A December podcast on employee gamification by BAI (the Bank Administration Institute) scored the highest ratings in the podcast’s two-year history in just one week.

 As for the call center, the benefits become readily apparent on many levels.
 For starters, employees who make a game out of their learning now boast an enjoyable alternative to reading another front-office memo.
 And if you can chart your forward motion, that’s even better: You get to see in tangible terms how much you progress and literally “move ahead”: whether in your own personal learning curve or in friendly competition with fellow staffers.